 2.5.2 Personal Gain

-Users wishing to use university computing resources for consulting related to their academic speciality shall obtain advance written approval from their dean or equivalent supervisor in consultation with the Associate Vice President for Information Technology.
+Users wishing to use University computing resources for consulting related to their academic specialty shall obtain advance written approval from their dean or equivalent supervisor in consultation with the Assistant Vice President for Computing and Information Technology.

 2.5.4 Excessive use